provenance-io/docs/p8e/untitled/3rd-party-digital-signatures.md

    2. Combine canonical response and the signature into the Signature Packet
 7. Figure Service sends the Signature Packet to FIDO and publishes a Signature Message to the Signature Topic keyed by the loan application/packet UUID.
 8. Once a loan is ready for Provenance on-boarding, DORF will consume and aggregate Data Provider signatures related to the loan:
-   1. The Signature Packet is copied to Provenance, similar to existing documents.
+   1. The Signature Packet is copied to Provenance Blockchain, similar to existing documents.
    2. The Signature Packet is added to the loan packet documents section with a reference to the document location and a vendor type.
 9. Signature validation is handled by Provenance post on-boarding.
    1. Invalid signatures will not block the Figure Service flow in any manner.